 Enormity = horribleness

 As a side note, enormousness is also really tricky to spell correctly when you’re typing as fast as you can (See the end of the post for all my misspellings.)
-That and the awkwardly pronounced “mousness” ending are probably why enormousness is used–and misused– less frequently.
+That and the awkwardly pronounced “mousness” ending are probably why enormousness is used less frequently and misused often.

 I thought these two similar-sounding words with completely different meanings could offer a little insight and practice into creating and building good times, or at least better bad times.